U.S. Medicare plans to cover Biogen Alzheimer's drug only for trial patients | Business

 The U.S. government Medicare program on Tuesday said it plans to cover Alzheimer's treatments including Biogen Inc's Aduhelm but will require patients to be enrolled in a clinical trial, limiting access to the treatment more than many expected.

 The decision from the U.S. Centers for Medicare and Medicaid Services (CMS), the health agency that runs Medicare, could change as it seeks comment from companies and patients.
 A final decision is due on April 11.
-The final CMS coverage terms are expected to apply to all drugs in the class, including experimental medications in development by Eli Lilly & Co, Roche Holding AG and Biogen partner Eisai Co Ltd.
+The final CMS coverage terms are expected to apply to all drugs in the class, including experimental medications in development by Eli Lilly & Co, Roche Holding AG and Eisai.

 Patient advocacy group UsAgainstAlzheimer’s chairman George Vradenburg said he was angry Medicare placed conditions on the use of the drugs that were more limiting than the regulator, the Food and Drug Administration, put on Aduhelm, and that the Medicare decision applied to any amyloid drug.
 The government's health service was "at war with itself," he said.